awsdocs/amazon-rds-user-guide/doc_source/custom-concept.md

 1. \(Optional\) Access the host to customize your software\.

-RDS Custom monitors the DB instance and notifies you of any problems\.
+1. Monitor notifications and messages generated by RDS Custom automation\.

 ### Database installation files<a name="custom-concept.workflow.db-files"></a>